Esn024/five-webstore/README.md

 **Five** is an ecommerce group project.
 The store displays a variety of products that can be added to the cart and purchased.

 I was responsible for writing the whole backend as well as the frontend cart functionality, React product details hook, reducer, some component refactoring and some CSS.
+Also, I converted the frontend from JavaScript to TypeScript.

 ## Creators